 Postpartum IUD (PPIUD)

 Reaching postpartum women with family planning is a critical component to decreasing unmet need among women who want to limit or space their births.
 Waiting at least three years following a delivery to get pregnant again can significantly decrease the risk of adverse maternal and child health outcomes.

-We have partnered with the Stanford Program for International Reproductive Education and Services (SPIRES) and Pregna International Ltd., to create a low-cost inserter designed specifically for PPIUD insertion.
-The dedicated PPIUD inserter addresses the particular insertion challenges during the immediate postpartum period.
-Read more about the postpartum inserter.
+PSI partnered with the Stanford Program for International Reproductive Education and Services (SPIRES) and Pregna International Ltd. to create a low-cost inserter designed specifically for postpartum IUD (PPIUD) insertion.
+The dedicated PPIUD inserter addresses the particular insertion challenges faced in the immediate postpartum period.

 Making a Difference

 Ingrid Idalia Montes Alvarado is a 44-year-old mother of seven from Guatemala City.
 She and her husband, who is a day laborer, knew that another child would stretch them past the breaking point.